Gudur Junction railway station

-Gudur Junction railway station (station code: GDR) is an Indian Railways station in Gudur of Andhra Pradesh.
+Gudur Junction railway station (station code: GDR) is an Indian Railways station in Gudur of SPSR Nellore district, Andhra Pradesh.
 It is a major junction station with branch lines to Arakkonam Junction and Katpadi Junction.
 It is administered under Vijayawada railway division of South Central Railway zone.

 History

 The Vijayawada–Chennai link was established in 1899.
 The Chirala–Elavur section was electrified in 1980–81.

 Classification

 In terms of earnings and outward passengers handled, Gudur is categorized as a Non-Suburban Grade-3 (NSG-3) railway station.
 Based on the re–categorization of Indian Railway stations for the period of 2017–18 and 2022–23, an NSG–3 category station earns between – crore and handles 5–10 million passengers.

 Station amenities

 Gudur Junction is one of the 38 stations in the division to be equipped with Automatic Ticket Vending Machines (ATVMs).

 Newly introduced Vijayawada-Gudur Intercity Express runs from Vijayawada to Gudur.